Pacific white-sided dolphin

-The Pacific white-sided dolphin (Lagenorhynchus obliquidens), also known as the hookfin porpoise, is an active dolphin found in the cool or temperate waters of the North Pacific Ocean.
+The Pacific white-sided dolphin (Aethalodelphis obliquidens), also known as the hookfin porpoise, is an active dolphin found in the cool or temperate waters of the North Pacific Ocean.

 Taxonomy

 The Pacific white-sided dolphin was named by Smithsonian mammalogist Theodore Nicholas Gill in 1865.
 It is morphologically similar to the dusky dolphin, which is found in the South Pacific.
 Genetic analysis by Frank Cipriano suggests the two species diverged around two million years ago.

 Though traditionally placed in the genus Lagenorhynchus, molecular analyses indicate they are closer to dolphins of the genus Cephalorhynchus, in the Lissodelphininae subfamily, than to both the Atlantic white-sided dolphin and the White-beaked dolphin.
-It has therefore been proposed to move the Pacific white-sided dolphin to the resurrected genus Sagmatias together with other southern hemisphere Lagenorhyncus species (hourglass dolphin, Dusky dolphin and Peale's dolphin).
-However, the detailed phylogenetic relationships within this group of dolphins is still not fully elucidated.
+It was therefore proposed to move the Pacific white-sided dolphin to the resurrected genus Sagmatias together with other southern hemisphere Lagenorhyncus species (hourglass dolphin, Dusky dolphin and Peale's dolphin).
+As a result of further taxonomic analysis, in 2025 the Pacific white-sided dolphin and dusky dolphin were reclassified into the new genus Aethalodelphis.

 Description

 The Pacific white-sided dolphin has three colors.
 The chin, throat and belly are creamy white.
 The beak, flippers, back, and dorsal fin are a dark gray.
 Light gray patches are seen on the sides and a further light gray stripe runs from above the eye to below the dorsal fin, where it thickens along the tail stock.
 A dark gray ring surrounds the eyes.

 The species is an average-sized oceanic dolphin.
 Females weigh up to 150 kg and males 200 kg with males reaching 2.5 m and females 2.3 m in length.
 Pacific white-sided dolphins usually tend to be larger than dusky dolphins.
 Females reach maturity at seven years.
-From 1990 to 1991, a study conducted by Richard C. Ferrero and William A. Walker revealed the vast majority of Pacific white-sided dolphins that fell victim to the drift nets were between the ages of 8.3 to 11 when they sexually matured.
+From 1990 to 1991, a study conducted by Richard C. Ferrero and William A. Walker revealed the vast majority of Pacific white-sided dolphins that fell victim to the drift nets were between the ages of 8.3 and 11 when they sexually matured.
 The gestation period usually last for one year.
 Individuals are believed to live up 40 years or more.

 The Pacific white-sided dolphin is extremely active and mixes with many of the other North Pacific cetacean species.
 It readily approaches boats and bow-rides.
 Large groups are common, averaging 90 individuals, with supergroups of more than 300.
 Prey includes mainly hake, anchovies, squid, herring, salmon, and cod.

 They have an average of 60 teeth.